gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Stream Usage {#Stream-Usage}

-   All DTLS Handshake, Alert, or ChangeCipherSpec (DTLS 1.2 only) messages MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.
+   DTLS records with a content type different from "application_data" (e.g., "handshake", "alert", ...)
+MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

-   DTLS messages of the record protocol, which carries the protected user messages, SHOULD use multiple streams other than stream 0;
+   DTLS records of content type "application_data", which carries the protected user messages, SHOULD use multiple streams other than stream 0;
    they MAY use stream 0.
    On stream 0 protected user messages as well as any DTLS